jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **tier 3 territorial authority** means a territorial authority that has all or part of an urban environment within its district but is not a tier 1 or tier 2 territorial authority
   - **tikanga Maori** means Maori customary values and practices
   - **Treaty of Waitangi (Te Tiriti o Waitangi)** has the same meaning as the word Treaty as defined in section 2 of the Treaty of Waitangi Act 1975
+  - **Treaty settlement** , in sections 86H, 88BA, and 123B, has the meaning given to it by section 4(1) of the Fast-track Approvals Act 2024
   - **unit** has the same meaning as in section 5(1) of the Unit Titles Act 2010; and includes a future development unit (also defined in section 5(1) of the Unit Titles Act 2010)
   - **unit plan** has the same meaning as in section 5(1) of the Unit Titles Act 2010
   - **unitary authority** has the same meaning as in section 5(1) of the Local Government Act 2002